 Common Issues & Solutions

-- Soggy tortillas: To prevent this, pre-bake the tortillas for a few minutes or lightly brush them with oil before assembling.
+- Soggy tortillas: Toast them for a few minutes or brush with oil before layering.

-- Cheese not melting properly: Ensure even cooking by distributing cheese evenly and not overcrowding the dish.
+- Cheese not melting properly: Spread cheese evenly and don’t pack layers too tight.

 Recipe Variations

-- Gluten-free alternatives: Use gluten-free tortillas and ensure that any sauces are also gluten-free.
+- Gluten-free alternatives: Use gluten-free tortillas and make sure your sauce is gluten-free.

-- Vegetarian or vegan modifications: Substitute meat with lentils or black beans, and use plant-based cheese for a completely vegan dish.
+- Vegetarian or vegan modifications: Swap beef with beans or lentils and use vegan cheese.

 FAQs